Karmalakas/grav-plugin-translate-date/README.md

 You can force both language and format too.
 Eg. `{{ page.date|td('de', 'Y M l') }}`

+If format for your language is not found in config, it will default to ISO date + 24 hours format time - `Y-m-d H:i`

 ## To Do

 - [ ] Configure defaults through Admin